 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Siloam Springs Heating & AC to fix an air conditioner coolant leak.
-In many situations, it might just be better to schedule air conditioning installation since Freon is expensive.
-Production of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
-As a result, just reduced recycled quantities are available.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like Siloam Springs Heating & AC to fix an air conditioner coolant leak.
+In most instances, it may just be better to request air conditioning installation since Freon is costly.
+Manufacturing of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
+As a result, only reduced recycled quantities are available.

-Rely on Siloam Springs Heating & AC for Fixing Your Air Conditioner Leaks
+Trust Siloam Springs Heating & AC for Repairing Your Air Conditioner Leaks

 When it comes to air conditioning repair in Siloam Springs, turn to the company your neighbors and friends depend on.
 We’ve been known for our fast, friendly and affordable services since {year}.
-Call us at 479-308-8176 to request your appointment today!
+Contact us at 479-308-8176 to request your appointment now!